 Judith Simon from the PERITIA Advisory Board was interviewed (in German) by the University of Hamburg podcast “Wie wollen wir leben?"
 She talks about freedom, digital sovereignty and a corona warning app.

 On 16 June, Tracey Brown from Sense about Science joined an online panel at the Institute for Government to discuss the UK government’s response to the coronavirus outbreak.
 The government has repeatedly said that it will be led by the science.
 But who decides the agreed scientific view and what happens when it changes?
 Should politicians, or their advisers, be a part of this process?
 How does expert scientific advice shape political decision making?
 And what happens when government ministers decide to ignore, or over-rule, the scientific advice?

-Join Cass Sunstein, live online at the British Academy (BA) at 4pm on 10 June, as he speaks to BA Chief Executive Hetan Shah about the use of nudge theory, the lesser-known sludge theory and how these behaviours are manifesting in the global pandemic.
+Cass Sunstein was live online at the British Academy (BA) on 10 June, as he spoke to BA Chief Executive Hetan Shah about the use of nudge theory, the lesser-known sludge theory and how these behaviours are manifesting in the global pandemic.